twota/terms-of-service-and-privacy-policy/README.md

 Arbitration Clause: By agreeing to these Terms, you waive any right to a jury trial or participation in class actions or class-wide arbitration.
 Arbitration will be on an individual basis only.

 3. Eligibility

-To use "Twota", you must:
+To use “Twota”, you must:

 ▪Be at least 18 years old.